Chiltern Tunnel

 The Chiltern Tunnel is a high-speed railway tunnel in Buckinghamshire and Hertfordshire, England, which will carry the High Speed 2 (HS2) railway line under the Chiltern Hills.
 The twin-bore tunnels, which are 16.04 km long, are the longest on the HS2 line.
 Each tunnel also has additional 220 m entry and 135 m exit perforated concrete portals to reduce sudden changes in air pressure and subsequent noise.

 A contract for the tunnel's construction was awarded in 2017; preparatory work commenced during the following year.
 In May 2021, it was announced that excavation had commenced.
 The boring process, which was largely performed by a pair of tunnel boring machines (TBMs), advanced at an average speed of 15 m per day; both TBMs completed their drives by March 2024.
+Civil engineering work on the tunnel was completed by January 2026.

 History

 The construction of the High Speed 2 (HS2) railway involves numerous major civil engineering works along its intended route, with construction periodical New Civil Engineer describing the Chiltern Hills as "HS2’s biggest and potentially most challenging site".
-Of the 102 km of tunnels that are to be bored to accommodate the line, around 16 km will be bored for the Chiltern Tunnel alone.
+Of the 102 km of tunnels that are to be bored to accommodate the line, around 16 km were bored for the Chiltern Tunnel alone.

 The design of the tunnel has been subject to changes during the planning stages of the project.
 During August 2015, it was announced that the tunnels would be extended 2.6 km north; this revision has allowed for the replacement of a separate planned cut-and-cover tunnel, as well as avoiding the destruction of around 12 ha of woodland such as Farthings Wood.
-During 2017, Contract C1 (Central 1), which covers the 21.6km section of the line that the Chiltern tunnels comes within, was awarded to the Align JV joint venture, comprising Bouygues Travaux Publics, Sir Robert McAlpine and VolkerFitzpatrick.
+During 2017, Contract C1 (Central 1), which covers the 21.6km section of the line that the Chiltern Tunnel comes within, was awarded to the Align JV joint venture, comprising Bouygues Travaux Publics, Sir Robert McAlpine and VolkerFitzpatrick.
 The two tunnel boring machines were supplied by Herrenknecht and were delivered to the site in December 2020.